gregrossdev/nextjs-varsana-swami/posts/vyasa-puja-offering-2021.md

 You came to prepare, train, and accompany us on our journey back to home.
 You restored life to our comatose souls with the immortal nectar of the Holy Name.
 You revealed the purport of “die to live,” granting us entrance into the munificent current of vraja-rasa, as it flows in and through the paramparā.

 We so yearned for you to stay with us physically so that your vision for New Vrindavan would properly become manifest through your continuous guidance.
-Instead, an unprecedented darkness befell when you withdrew your mortal pastimes from the vision of this world.
+Instead, unprecedented darkness befell when you withdrew your mortal pastimes from the vision of this world.
 It all seemed so dissonant.
 In your disappearance pastime, we felt that we had not only lost you, but we had lost ourselves as well.
 The darkness we endured before meeting you seemed to have returned with a vengeance.
 The light of your association vanished beneath the horizon; our lives were plunged into the dark night of the soul.

 All of nature reflected and confirmed the depth of our loss.
 Flowers which had blossomed in your footsteps now wilted, joining in our mourning.
 The sun and moon seemed to fade.
 The breezes stirred leaves in the trees, whispering your message.
 Autumn showers felt as though devas were crying.
 Trees shed their foliage, covering the paths on which your footprints had lingered.